Skip to content

 Form W-4 is a tax form that employees fill out when they start a job.
 Form W-4 tells employers how much federal income tax to deduct from each paycheck.
 The form includes personal information, tax filing status, and the number of dependents an employee claims.

 This information helps businesses calculate the right amount of tax.
-Too much or too little tax may be deducted if an employee does not submit a W-4, which causes problems during tax season.
-Employees update their W-4 form if their financial situation changes, such as getting married or having children.
+If an employee does not submit a W-4, too much or too little tax may be deducted, which causes problems during tax season.
+Employees should update their W-4 form if their financial situation changes, such as getting married or having children.

 2. Form W-9 (request for taxpayer identification number)

 Employers use the information from the W-9 to prepare Form 1099-NEC, which reports how much the contractor was paid.
-The business is not able to report payments correctly if a contractor does not submit a W-9, which leads to tax fines.
+If a contractor does not submit a W-9, the business can't report payments correctly, which leads to tax fines.

 3. Form I-9 (employment eligibility verification)